 - a.
 Full refunds are given to students who enroll in classes that are cancelled by the College.
 Full refunds are given to students the College does not permit to enroll or continue in course work.
 Refunding of fees is automatic, and students are not required to complete academic withdrawal procedures (see rule 3357:15-13-16). - b.
-Instructional fees, general fees, and tuition surcharge fees paid for 16-week, 10-week, and 8-week semester classes are subject to refund to students who officially drop/withdraw for valid reasons at the following rates: - (1) Before the end of the seventh calendar day (excluding holidays and emergency closings) of the semester 100 percent refund - (2) On the eighth through the fourteenth calendar day (excluding holidays and emergency closings) of the semester 50 percent refund - (3)On the fifteenth calendar day (excluding holidays and emergency closings) of the semester and beyond no refund - c.
-Instructional fees, general fees, and tuition surcharge fees paid for 5-week semester classes are subject to refund to students who officially drop/withdraw for valid reasons at the following rates: - (1) Before the end of the seventh calendar day (excluding holidays and emergency closings) of the semester 100 percent refund - (2) On the eighth calendar day (excluding holidays and emergency closings) of the semester and beyond no refund - d.
+Instructional fees, general fees, and tuition surcharge fees paid for 16-week, 10-week, and 8-week semester classes are subject to refund to students who officially drop/withdraw for valid reasons at the following rates: - Before the end of the seventh calendar day of the semester 100 percent refund.
+If on the seventh day the college is closed due to holiday or emergency closing, the 100 percent refund extends to the end of the next calendar day. - (2) After the time period in (1), through the end of the fourteenth calendar day of the semester - 50 percent refund.
+If on the fourteenth day the college is closed due to holiday or emergency closing, the 50 percent refund extends to the end of the next calendar day. - (3)After the time period in (2), no refund. - c.
+Instructional fees, general fees, and tuition surcharge fees paid for 5-week semester classes are subject to refund to students who officially drop/withdraw for valid reasons at the following rates: - Before the end of the seventh calendar day of the semester 100 percent refund.
+If on the seventh day the college is closed due to holiday or emergency closing, the 100 percent refund extends to the end of the next calendar day. - (2) After the time period in (1), no refund. - d.
 The Business Office will audit each registration.
 If fees are paid under mistake of law or fact, appropriate charges or refunds will be made.
 All refunds will be made within thirty days of withdrawal or schedule change. - 8.
 Student Fee Credit.
 The Board of Trustees recognizes that students may sometimes require credit arrangements for payment of their fees.
 To this end, the Vice President for Business and Finance is authorized to extend credit for the following reasons: - a.
 Any student who has secured agency funding directly payable to Stark State College may be granted credit and permission to enter classes.
 Some are: - (1) Federal Student Financial Aid - (2) State Aid - (3) Foundations student scholarships - b.
-Any student who has not secured funding and desires credit can elect to use the Student Installment Payment Plan (SIPP). - c.
+Any student who has not secured funding and desires credit can elect to use the Student Installment Payment Plan (SIPP).
+Students who make a partial payment will be added to the SIPP (see student handbook under Fees and Refunds). - c.
 Documentation and Reimbursement - (1) Each student is issued an invoice for the amount of credit granted. - (2) Each student is required to pay all debts as scheduled. - (3) Any student not meeting this repayment schedule is notified that their entire balance on fees is due.
 If the student cannot pay their fees, they are removed from the class lists.